Graduate Program Admission Requirements for Program Consideration

 • Nursing Education

-3. A personal statement (one to two pages) outlining professional goals.
+3. A personal statement (one page, double-spaced) outlining professional goals.

 Master of Science Physician Assistant (M.S.)